MineRepository/Microservices-Docker-Project/README.md

 Build and Start the Services:
 docker-compose up --build

-This will:
+//This will:
-Build Docker images for each microservice.
+//Build Docker images for each microservice.
-Start containers for the signup-service, login-service, and quiz-service.
+//Start containers for the signup-service, login-service, and quiz-service.

-HOW TO ACCESS:
+//HOW TO ACCESS:
 Signup Page: http://localhost:8080
 Login Page: http://localhost:8081
 Quiz Page: http://localhost:8082